freeagent1384/brewblox-tilt/README.md

 ## Limitations

-As the Tilt does not talk directly to the BrewPi controller, you cannot use your Tilt to control the temperature of your system.
+As the Tilt does not talk directly to the Spark controller, you cannot use your Tilt to control the temperature of your system.
 This service currently only allows you to log values from the Tilt.
 To control your BrewPi/Brewblox setup you will need a BrewPi temperature sensor.

 ## Development